Open Properties 2025

 The buildings were acquired by the Friends of Abingdon in the mid-1940s and have been restored and cared for by them ever since.

 This year the Buildings will host a living history event organised by Abingdon Museum.
-Daily life in Iron Age Abingdon will be recreated with crafts, interactive displays and demonstrations.
+The period of the Roman Army in Abingdon will be recreated with interactive displays and demonstrations.
 (Saturday).

 Location: OX14 3JB.
 Find us at the end of Checker Walk, off Abbey Close.